Dirt Squirts Kart Club

 If you have Kart troubles and have to leave the race track, do so in the safest way possible utilizing pit road entry and exits properly.
 If you return to the track after repairs, enter in the designated area when it is clear that you won’t impede the race, and get up to speed as fast as possible.

-During each event, founding five reserves the right to choose 2 kart numbers at random and a thorough inspection will be done to ensure the kart passes safety inspection.
+During each event, four fathers reserve the right to choose 2 kart numbers at random and a thorough inspection will be done to ensure the kart passes safety inspection.

 Public Relations:

-The Facebook page and the website dirtsquirtskartclub.com is for fun, such as adding pictures and videos, updating information and communications, but it can also be used for potentially adding racers, obtaining a permanent flagman transponder and spectators.
-Please refer any questions or concerns from the public to the founding five so that we can ensure that only accurate and consistent information is given.
+The Facebook page, YouTube channel, and the website dirtsquirtskartclub.com is for fun, such as adding pictures and videos, updating information and communications, but it can also be used for potentially adding racers, obtaining a permanent flagman, score keeper, and spectators.
+Please refer any questions or concerns from the public to the four fathers so that we can ensure that only accurate and consistent information is given.

 Score Keeping: